-9.2.10 Business Reply Mail
+9.2.6 Postage Affixed to Business Reply Mail

-A business reply mail (BRM) permit holder may request a credit or refund for postage affixed to returned BRM pieces.
+A business reply mail (BRM) permit holder may request a credit to an advance deposit account for postage affixed to returned BRM pieces.
+A refund may be requested for postage affixed to BRM only if an advance deposit is not used or is unavailable.
 Only the value of the postage affixed may be credited or refunded.
 Refunds are not given for foreign postage affixed to BRM.
-To receive a refund for postage affixed to returned BRM pieces, the permit holder must submit a completed Form 3533 to the postmaster, documenting the excess postage payment for which a credit or refund is desired.
-The permit holder also must present to the designated office properly faced and banded bundles of 100 identical BRM pieces with identical amounts of postage affixed.
-A charge of \$35.00 per hour, or fraction thereof, is assessed for the workhours used to process the refund.
-With permission from the postmaster, a BRM permit holder may submit a bundle with fewer than 100 BRM pieces.
-Refunds are not given for any BRM or QBRM per piece charges, annual accounting fees, quarterly fees, or monthly maintenance fees.
+The permit holder must submit a completed Form 3533 to the postmaster documenting the excess postage payment for which a credit or refund is desired.
+The permit holder also must present properly faced and banded bundles of 100 (when quantities allow) identical BRM pieces with identical amounts of postage affixed.
+A charge of \$50.00 per hour, or fraction thereof, is assessed for the workhours used to process the credit or refund.
+Credits or refunds are not given for any BRM or QBRM per piece charges, annual accounting fees, quarterly fees, or monthly maintenance fees.

-9.3 Refund Request for Postage Evidencing Systems and Metered Postage
+9.3 Refunds for Postage Evidencing Systems